Privacy Policy

 “Pseudonymization”

-The processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information is called pseudonymization.
-This additional information is used.
-Furthermore, technical and organizational measures must be taken to ensure that the personal data is not attributed to an identified or identifiable natural person.
+The processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the use of additional information is called pseudonymization.
+This additional information includes, but is not limited to, the following: Furthermore, technical and organizational measures must be taken to ensure that the personal data is not attributed to an identified or identifiable natural person.

 "Consent"

-Consent is understood to mean any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data concerning him or her.
+Consent means any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.